 There is also a guide for travelling safely and you may want to consider sharing some of this advice with your employees who are still working:

 Making lockdown measures accessible for blind and partially sighted customers

 As lockdown begins to ease, the RNIB have created a range of best practice guides to support your staff in welcoming blind and partially sighted customers within social distancing restrictions.
 This guidance will not only support your customers with sight loss but help to dramatically improve the overall customer experience.

 Relaxation of licensing laws and outdoor seating

-New legislation is going through Parliament which will relax licensing (England and Wales) and outdoor seating arrangements (England only).
-It will:
+New legislation has passed to relax licensing (England and Wales) and outdoor seating arrangements (England only).
+It allows:

 - Automatically extend on-sales licences to allow them to serve alcohol off the premises until 30 September 2021